Code4Community/parrot-island/internal-documentation/TaskList.md

 - level design
   - Kent and Ayden (IN PROGRESS)
   - more pairs of people independently design levels going forward.
-- Custom textures (more of them) --
+  - Finalizing level 1 -- Ayden & Kent (IN PROGRESS)
-  - custom cannon -- Levi (IN PROGRESS)
+- Custom textures (more of them)
-- Detect Game End Condition
+- Detect Game End Condition -- David (IN PROGRESS)
 - Custom sounds
   - parrot call
   - cannonball